 Bike Helmets for Skating?

 - Aggressive skating and skateboard helmets are different.
-They have their own ASTM standard, designed for multiple hits with lesser impact severity.
+They have their own ASTM standard, designed for multiple hits with less impact severity.

 - If you are skateboarding and falling every day, a one-hit bike helmet is not very well designed for you.
 You need either a skateboard helmet certified to ASTM F1492 or a dual-certified helmet that meets both standards and can be used for biking and skateboarding.

 - The words on the box are just ads.
-They may say skateboard, but some of them lie.
+They may say skateboard or have a skateboarder graphic, but some of them lie.
 The manufacturer knows that you throw the box away.

 Warning!
 No Helmets on Playgrounds!